-Describes the current methods of funding education in the public sector and through variousprivate or parochial school methods.
+Describes the current methods of funding education in the public sector and through various private or parochial school methods.
 Leads the student to also consider various supplementalfunding sources, public and private.
 State and federally funded programs and their implicationsfor various school organizations are explained.
-The Generally Accepted Accounting Procedures(G.A.A.P.) will be introduced
+The Generally Accepted Accounting Procedures(G.A.A.P.) will be introduced and applied by the student.
+The various functions of a schoolbusiness office will be explained and simulated.
+Sources of funding in the public and privatesectors and overall governance of finances with considerations of accountability will be examined and understood.

-Communications for School Leaders Course Code: ED 675
+Communications for School Leaders

 Develops the writing skills and styles needed by the school administrator to communicateeffectively with the many publics who comprise the constituency of the schools.
-The student willearn the value of clear verbal and written expression and successful presentation styles.Expressing oneself to a variety of audiences in a manner which is suitable to their needs, interest, and abilities, as well as their right to know will be explained and modeled.
+The student willlearn the value of clear verbal and written expression and successful presentation styles.
+Expressing oneself to a variety of audiences in a manner which is suitable to their needs, interest, and abilities, as well as their right to know will be explained and modeled.
 Practical communication circumstances will be used whenever possible.
-The student will be shown howto communicate in a manner that will be most likely to gain support for initiatives and programs.Grant writing and the characteristics of a successfully framed proposal will be included.
+The student will be shown howto communicate in a manner that will be most likely to gain support for initiatives and programs.
+Grant writing and the characteristics of a successfully framed proposal will be included.
 The roleof modern technology in the communications of today's school leader will also be stressed.

-Managing Human and Material Resources Course Code: ED 678
+Managing Human and Material Resources

 Administering personnel policies, methods and techniques in both the public and private sectors.
 The student will also examine internal and external environmental influences, relevance toorganizational structure, collective bargaining, tenure, affirmative action, recruitment, selection, induction, development appraisal, termination and legal parameters for all of the above.
-Thecourse also addresses the process of budgeting for personnel and material resources needed toensure the smooth operation of schools.
-Bidding requirements and practices for public andprivate sector administrators will be addressed.
+The course also addresses the process of budgeting for personnel and material resources needed toensure the smooth operation of schools.
+Bidding requirements and practices for public and private sector administrators will be addressed.
 Purchasing practices, building renovations, capital projects, and the funding of such projects will comprise the subject matter of this course.

-Internship in Educational Administration Course Code: ED 680
+Internship in Educational Administration

-This two semester intern experience is designed to engage the student in experiences to approximate functioning in the manner of the practicing professional principal.
+This two semester intern experience is designed to engage the student in experiences toapproximate functioning in the manner of the practicing professional principal.
 Students' internexperiences will be guided by a set of prescribed activities that engage him/her in instruction, supervision, school community, budget, cultural, and curriculum development.
 The internship willbe supervised by university liaison personnel.

-Diagnosis and Correction of Reading Difficulties Course Code: ED 564
+Diagnosis and Correction of Reading Difficulties